Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 * Choose the appropriate channel to send messages to
 * Copy the **Webhook URL**

-To connect in TeamServer:
+To connect in Contrast:

 * Navigate to the **Integrations** tab under **Organization Settings**
 * Click **Connect** within the Slack row
 * Name the integration and paste the URL
-* Select the application(s) you wish to filter on
+* Select the application(s) for which you want to enable notifications
 * Click **Save**

 You are connected!